charliewilco/thunder/README.md

 ## Usage
 I really like WebP.
 You should too.
 But it's not supported in all the evergreen browsers.
-This package detects whether the browser it's running in was WebP support and if doesn't it falls back to your specified image.
+This package detects whether the browser it's running in, has WebP support and if it doesn't, it falls back to your specified image.

 ```
  <img data-thunder="path/to/img.png" src="path/to/img.webp">